 Price and Warranty

 In my opinion, neither of these pressure cookers is going to break the bank.
 I would consider them to be mid-priced small kitchen appliances.
 But my definition of mid-price might vary from yours.
 You have to consider that I have come across very expensive toasters and high-end sous vides.
 I think that they are priced competitively and worth the cost considering everything that they can do.

 Both of these units come with a 1-year warranty.

 Warning: Pressure Canning…

-The power pressure cooker has a pressure canning feature.
-At first, this feature would seem to be a positive as there are many folks out there whom love to can their own food.
-But after looking around a bit, I found some issues.
-Proper pressures canning must be done with a specific psi based on altitude.
+The power pressure cooker has a pressure canning feature and there are folks that might really want to use that function.
+But I suggest that you do your own due diligence before proceeding.
+Proper pressure canning must be done with a specific psi based on altitude.
 But there is no way to measure the psi on these machines.
-And if the pressure drops below the specified psi at any time during the process then you must start the canning process over from scratch.
+And if the pressure drops below the specified psi at any time during the process then it is advised that you start the canning process over from scratch.
 If you want to read more about it, you can visit the nchfp.